The FAFSA has undergone significant changes for the 2024-2025 aid year due to the

 adjusted gross income, and poverty guidelines.

-For the 2024-25 award year, some financial information previously considered income
+As of the 2024-25 FAFSA, some financial information previously considered income will

-will be considered as assets.
-Also, some information not requested previously, such
+be considered as assets.
+Also, some information not requested previously, such as

 If students get a negative SAI, will they get a higher Federal Pell Grant?